prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 Our project is written in the [Go programming language](https://golang.org/).
 We understand not everyone has prior experience writing Go code.
 Please try your best and we'll respectfully steer you in the right direction during the review process.

 {: .alert.alert-info :}
-Please do not ignore errors from method calls made in your bid adapter code.
-Even if it's seemingly impossible for an error to occur, such as from `json.Marshal`, it's still possible under the high throughput multi-threaded nature of Prebid Server.
+**Please do not ignore errors from method calls made in your bid adapter code.** Even if it's seemingly impossible for an error to occur, such as from `json.Marshal`, it's still possible under the high throughput multi-threaded nature of Prebid Server.

 ### Bidder Info

 Let's begin with your adapter's bidder information YAML file.
-This file is required and contains your maintainer email address, your [GDPR Global Vendor List (GVL) id](https://iabeurope.eu/vendor-list-tcf-v2-0/), specifies the ad formats your adapter will accept, and allows you to opt-out of video impression tracking.
+This file is required and contains your bid adapter's maintainer email address, [GDPR Global Vendor List (GVL) id](https://iabeurope.eu/vendor-list-tcf-v2-0/), supported ad formats, user sync endpoints, and allows you to opt-out of video impression tracking.

 Create a file with the path `static/bidder-info/{bidder}.yaml` and begin with the following template: